NickBot-dev/azure-network-protocols/README.md

 </p>
 <p>
-We start with logging into the Windows and Linux Virtual Machines (VM) using Remote Desktop Connection.
-Copy and paste the public IP address of the VM that we want to connect to, followed by supplying the credentials to successfully log in.
+Make sure that both of the VMs are running.
+Start with logging into the Windows Virtual Machine (VM) using Remote Desktop Connection.
+Copy and paste the public IP address of the Windows VM, followed by supplying the credentials to successfully log in.
 </p>
 <br />